Last updated on January 22nd, 2021 at 10:05 am

 - For an observed collection, fail to follow the instructions to raise and lower clothing and turn around

-- Possess or wear a prosthetic or other device that could be used to interfere with the collection process
+- Possess or wear a prosthetic or other devices that could be used to interfere with the collection process

 - Admit to the collector to having adulterated or substituted the specimen